zonemaster/zonemaster/docs/specifications/test-types/undelegated-test.md

 ## Objective

-The purpose of an undelegated test is the test a future delegation before it is put in production.

 The purpose of an undelegated test is to test a possible future delegation before it is put in production.
 Hence, while testing an undelegated test, extra information (such as name servers, IP addresses) must be provided